hassio-addons/addon-home-panel/README.md

 A touch-compatible web-app for controlling the home.
 Integrates with [Home Assistant][hass] as an alternative / additional frontend.

+![banner][banner]

 ## Features

-- Card based user interface with support for [HASS][hass] entities, links and cameras.
+- Card based user interface with support for [Home Assistant][hass]
-- Supports and can be used as alternate / additional frontend for [Home Assistant][hass]
-- Supports MJPEG and related image-based camera/image feeds (can also be used as a photo frame)
+- Supports MJPEG and related image-based camera/image feeds.
+Images can also be used
-- Light control with brightness, temperature, color, effects etc. support
+- Light control with brightness, temperature, color and effects support
-- Supports Radio playback from TuneIn API
+- Supports Radio playback from TuneIn
 - Add weather and weather icons using Home Assistant's [Dark Sky](https://www.home-assistant.io/components/weather.darksky/) component
 - Made for touch screens with a sideways scrolling Material Design interface.
 (Compatible with desktops as well)
+- Customizable interface
+- Custom theme support

 ## Screenshots